PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 The .onion domain is no longer forwarded to any authoritative server but responded to with an NXDomain, as prescribed by :rfc:`7686`.

+Any domains under .test and .invalid are no longer forwarded to authoritatives on the internet, but can be individually forwarded or overwritten.

 5.1.10, 5.2.8 and 5.3.5
 -----------------------